When I was about 14, people often sent ponies to us to be ‘broken in’.

 When I was able to ride around the yard a couple of times, I was told to ride out in the open paddock to ‘get the pony going’.

-I remember hitting and chasing those poor ponies to make them go.
+I remember trying to force those poor ponies to go.

-I know now that they had absolutely no idea they were supposed to move forward when I kicked them or hit them.
+I know now that they had absolutely no idea they were supposed to move forward when I was on their back.